Saturday, May 7, 2011

 "Carry On Wayward Son" from Kansas...

 1977: The Eagles moved to #1 with "Hotel California".
 Leo Sayer was right behind "When I Need You" while previous #1 "Southern Nights" from Glen Campbell slipped.
-Stevie Wonder's "Sir Duke" was hot (moving 9-4), former #1 "Don't Leave Me This Way" from Thelma Houston came in fifth and newcomer Jennifer Warnes had "Right Time of the Night".
-The rest of the Top 10: "So In to You" by the Atlanta Rhythm Section, Natalie Cole's "I've Got Love on My Mind", the Climax Blues Band moved up to #9 with "Couldn't Get It Right" and Rose Royce hit the Top 10 with their follow-up to "Car Wash", "I Wanna' Get Next to You".
+Stevie Wonder's "Sir Duke" was hot (moving 9-4), former #1 "Don't Leave Me This Way" from Thelma Houston came in fifth and newcomer Jennifer Warnes had "Right Time Of The Night".
+The rest of the Top 10: "So In To You" by the Atlanta Rhythm Section, Natalie Cole's "I've Got Love On My Mind", the Climax Blues Band moved up to #9 with "Couldn't Get It Right" and Rose Royce hit the Top 10 with their follow-up to "Car Wash", "I Wanna' Get Next to You".

 1978: Bob Dylan sold 90,000 tickets in less than eight hours for upcoming shows at the Wembley Empire Pool in London.